nika-akin/EC-Web-Scrapping-and-Text-Mining/README.md

 ## Feedback

-If you have any feedback, please reach out to us at veronika.batzdorfer@gesis.org
+If you have any feedback, please reach out to us at veronika.batzdorfer@kit.edu